This Keto Gravy uses turkey necks and soy sauce which packs an

 For anyone following Keto, you know that flour is a no-no. Unfortunately, most gravy recipes use flour to thicken the gravy.
 Yes, there are some flour

 So, what are some thickening agents you can use on Keto?
 Here is a list of the ones I know of:

 Since I didn’t want to affect the flavor or texture of the gravy, I decided to use beef gelatin.
 In the past, I had used Xanthan Gum to thicken food and ended up putting in too much which turned the food into a solid glob and gave it a really weird taste.

-If I was making this gravy for myself and could just experimenet with it, I may have tried Xanthan Gum again, however this was one of my Keto Christmas Dinner Party menu items and I didn’t want to risk it going bad.
+If I was making this gravy for myself and could just experiment with it, I may have tried Xanthan Gum again, however, this was one of my Keto Christmas Dinner Party menu items and I didn’t want to risk it going bad.

 Let me just get to the punch line; the gravy didn’t thicken.
 I started with 1 tsp of beef gelatin, then 2 and eventually I put in 2 tablespoons but it was still liquid.

 After chilling overnight the gravy became jello-like until I reheated it, then it was back to liquid form.
 Frustrated, I had two options; I could use another Keto thickener alternative, or I could just leave it as is.